 - Oatmeal Muffins with Pumpkin Seeds and Nuts

-And make sure you check out this round-up of my favorite 10 Diabetic Smoothie Recipes for even more easy ways to start your day the healthy way!
+And make sure you check out this round-up of my favorite Diabetic Breakfast Recipes for even more easy ways to start your day the healthy way!

 When you’ve tried this oatmeal, please don’t forget to let me know how you liked it and rate the recipe in the comments below!